 Principle 7: Recognise and manage risk 7.1 The board of a listed entity should: a) Have a committee or committees to oversee risk, each of which: 1) Has at least three members, a majority of whom are independent directors; and 2) Is chaired by an independent director, And disclose: 3) The charter of the committee; 4) The members of the committee; and 5) As at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or b) If it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
 N The Company does not currently have a risk committee.
 The Board has decided that no efficiencies will be achieved by establishing a separate risk committee.
 The full Board undertakes the duties which fall to the Risk Management Committee under the Company's Risk Management Policy, which is included in the Corporate Governance and Policies Manual on the Company's website.
 The Board recognises its responsibility for identifying areas of significant business risk and for ensuring that arrangements are in place for adequately managing these risks.
 This issue is regularly reviewed at Board meetings and risk management culture is encouraged amongst employees and contractors.
 7.2 The board or a committee of the board should: a) Review the entity's risk management framework at least annually to satisfy itself that it continues to be sound; and b) Disclose, in relation to each reporting period, whether such a review has taken place.
 Y The Board determines the Company's 'risk profile' and is responsible for overseeing and approving risk management strategy and policies, internal compliance and non-financial internal control.
-The Board has reviewed the Company's risk profile during the 2017 financial year, and updated its risk assessment matrix.
-Additionally, this issue is regularly reviewed at Board meetings and risk management culture is encouraged amongst employees and contractors.
-7.3 A listed entity should disclose: a) If it has an internal audit function, how the function is structured and what role it performs; or b) If it does not have an internal audit function, disclose that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
-N The Company does not have an internal audit function.
-Under the Company's Risk Management Policy, the responsibility for undertaking and assessing risk management and internal control effectiveness is assumed by the full Board.
+This issue is regularly reviewed at Board meetings and risk management culture is encouraged amongst employees and contractors.